 EU policy guarantees a high level of consumer safety in many areas.
 There are special safety requirements for toys, electrical appliances, cosmetics, pharmaceuticals, food, lighters, personal protective equipment, machinery and recreational boats.

 Moreover, strict rules help ensure that defective products are recalled.
 The EU receives over 2000 reports of unsafe products each year.
 Most of these concern toys, clothes and textiles (e.g. loose cords on children's clothing or toxic chemicals in upholstery).

 The EU also safeguards consumers’ wider interests in areas such as:

-All toys have to meet EU safety standards.
+Cosmetics must meet EU safety standards.

 This publication is part of the 'European Union explained' series